broach44/personal-bio-site/README.md

 ## How to Run

 - Clone down this project
-- Install http-server from npm
+- Add apiKeys from Firebase formatted identically to the `apiKeysExample.json` file
-- At the root of this project run the following command: `hs -p 8888`
+- At the root of this project run the following command: `npm start`
-- In your browser navigate to [https://localhost:8888](https://localhost:8888)
+- This should automatically redirect you to the local host, but if not, run `hs -p 8080`, and in your browser, navigate to [https://localhost:8888](https://localhost:8888)

+## Firebase Link

+Click [**HERE**](https://personal-bio-site-8b42d.web.app/) to go to the application.

 ## Contributors